angela-xu/Python-Codecademy/README.md

 # Python-Codecademy
-This repository holds the code that I wrote when I took Python programming course at www.codecademy.com.
+This repository holds coding exercises that I accomplished when I took Python programming course at www.codecademy.com.